 Collaboration is the key to research and scholarly activity at Earlham.
 Students develop close working relationships with faculty in the classroom, laboratory, library and in the field.
-The College’s Mission Statement envisions teaching and learning at Earlham as offering “extensive opportunities for students and faculty to interact with each other as persons, to learn from each other in a cooperative community, an important aspect of which is collaborative student/faculty research.”
+The College’s Mission Statement envisions teaching and learning at Earlham as offering “extensive opportunities for students and faculty to interact with each other as persons, to learn from each other in a cooperative community, an important aspect of which is collaborative student-faculty research.”

+Earlham faculty regularly involve students in their professional research projects and help students pursue projects of their own design.
 Of Earlham’s teaching faculty, 85 percent report having conducted research with students.
 This interaction extends across all the disciplines at the College and often to off-campus sites throughout the United States and the world.

 Earlham's Natural Science faculty believe that one reason for our students' successful pursuit of higher degrees is the emphasis on student-faculty research in the Natural Science curriculum.
 According to the North Central Association of Colleges and Secondary Schools Comprehensive Evaluation of Earlham College in 2004, "The [Earlham] science faculty have embraced a model of excellent science education involving student-faculty research."